spottybones/fullstack-tournament/README.md

    to a directory on your system, or download the zip file and unzip it into an empty directory.

-3. Change your working directory to the location of the tournament library files.
+3. Change your working directory to the location of the tournament library file.

 4. Create a new PostgreSQL database using the following command at a shell
    prompt: